cohen-or-github/data_lab_final_project/README.md

 **Usage:**

-• databricks_notebooks: These notebooks should be imported into the Databricks workspace and executed in a Databricks cluster.
+• databricks_notebook.ipynb: These notebooks should be imported into the Databricks workspace and executed in a Databricks cluster.
 Follow the instructions within the notebooks for step-by-step execution.

 • final_project_notebook.ipynb: This notebook can be executed in any Python environment that has the necessary dependencies installed.
 Simply open the notebook in your preferred environment and execute the cells sequentially.